CyferShepard/Jellystat/README.md

 <p align="center">

 **Jellystat** is a free and open source Statistics App for Jellyfin!
+(This project is still in development - expect some weirdness)

 ## Current Features